 The front man of the band that bears his name, Cooper already has reached dual-threat status: he has rare talent that has earned him critical acclaim for his recordings and live shows, and he performs with an energy that captivates audiences in venues of all sizes.
-That he has grown so successful — Cooper already has sold more than 50,000 albums — so quickly is hardly surprising, considering he is thriving in the environment in which he was raised.
+That he has grown so successful — Cooper already has sold more than 75,000 albums — over 27,000 likes and 25,000 follows on Facebook, 12,000 followers on Twitter and over 18,000 trackers on Bandsintown, so quickly is hardly surprising, considering he is thriving in the environment in which he was raised.
 With a mother who was a dance choreographer and a father who owned nightclubs and wrote songs with him, Cooper has been around entertainers throughout his life, and now features a sound that draws on his enormous range of musical influences — a list that includes pop, classic rock, R&B, hip-hop and country — and features an irresistible energy.
 “That’s what my whole thing’s about,” Cooper says.
 “I can’t tell you that tomorrow, I’m not going to write a country song, or a funk song, or team up with a rapper.
 I love it when you tell me I can’t write a certain kind of song, because then I’m going to show up and say, ‘glad you said I can’t do it — here it is.’
 “I like a lot of different artists.
 I listened to a lot of Queen growing up, and Stevie Wonder has had a big effect on my life.
 When I first heard Stevie Wonder, I wanted to get up and move.
 I’m drawn to people who get up there and play with cajones.
 If I want to hear you sing, I can stay at home and listen to a recording, but if I want to see a show, I want to see a show.
 That’s the way I am on stage.”

 Of course, on-stage theatrics can carry a performer only so far.
 At his core, Cooper is an extraordinarily gifted musician whose versatility belies his youth.
 His rich voice is both exceedingly talented and well trained; few singers are willing to perform covers of artists like Justin Timberlake, Michael Jackson, TLC and James Brown, as Cooper did (largely while building up his library of his own compositions) and he does so with a confidence and style worthy of the original artists.
 He also is a virtuoso guitarist who can dazzle with his full band, in duo performances with a drummer or as a solo acoustic artist.